theblackwidower/KanaQuiz/README.md

   * Pronunciation Guide
   * Number questions
   * Reverse questions mode (questions in English, answers in Japanese)
-  * Proper kanji support with kanji questions
   * Support for kun'yomi and on'yomi-based kanji questions
   * Limitation alerts, either by time, or number of questions
-  * Interface themes of various colours and tones (including a dark theme)

 ## Code Analysis, Continuous Integration and Test Coverage